theronhitchman/linear-algebra/syllabus/index.md

 #### Class Presentations

-We will spend almost all of our time in class meetings with students presenting their work on the daily tasks.
+We will spend a lot of our time in class meetings with students presenting their work on the daily tasks.
 Each will be assessed as a successful or not, with the following standards in mind: